gsyhei/GXStarGame/GXStarGame/Privacy-Policy-English.md

 ## 1. Scope

-This Privacy Policy applies to all services provided by the Star Match mobile application.
+This Privacy Policy applies to all services provided by the Star Magician mobile application.

 ---